vcastor/HTR/README.md

-# Welcome,
+# Welcome!,

-Hiya, I'm the repository about Hartree Fock program, I'm developed using the Roothaan Equations, also I'm only work for closed shells.
+Hiya, I'm the repository about Hartree Fock program, I'm developed using the Roothaan Equations, also I'm only work for closed shells (RHF).

-I have four flavors :grin: FORTRAN, Julia, C++, go and python.
+I have five flavors FORTRAN, Julia, C++, go and python.
 Why?..., because the developer is learning about that languages.
 The main branch is the fusion of four branches, one branch about the flavor.